mitsu0921/UCB-ELK-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-What is the main advantage of automating configuration with Ansible?
+- What is the main advantage of automating configuration with Ansible?
-  -Ansible allows you to deploy to multiple servers using a single playbook.
+ - Ansible allows you to deploy to multiple servers using a single playbook.

 The playbook implements the following tasks:
 - Install docker.io